MerenkovV/component_test/README.md

 The component accepts the following props:

 `objArray`: An array with list objects for the component.
-Each object must have a "label" property, which specifies the name of this item.
+Each object must have a "label" and unique "value" properties, which specifies the name of this item.
 There is also an optional "image" property, to which you can pass a link to the image so that it appears before the item in the list

 `size`: A string that specifies the size of the component.
 Takes the values 'small', 'medium' and 'large'.
 The default is 'large'